jsimplicio/jsimplicio.github.io/_posts/2018-10-25-the-dscout-web-onboarding-experience.md

 * Provide an onboarding experience for new users.

 ### Key Results
-* Researchers can easily be onboarded into the product.
+* Researchers are easily onboarded into the product.
 * Researchers can try dscout products during their Sandbox experience.

 ### The new home for Sandbox users (free accounts)